info-com/zenya-api-docs/source/objects.rst

     :header: "Attribute","Description"
     :stub-columns: 1
     :widths: 25, 100

     "id", "A unique identifier for this Category.
 Please note that ids are encoded to each account, and the ids shown in these examples will not be the same as those received from the service"
     "name", "The name of this Category"
     "path", "The path for this Category in the eContext Taxonomy" "idpath", "The path for this Category using ids" "stats", "Useful statistics associated with this Category" "stats.social_idf", "The Inverse Document Frequency of this Category.
 See below for more details" "stats.social_relevance", "The percentage of conversations found in eContext's Social Media feeds over the past month that address this specific Category.
-This statistic only applies to the single category object, and does not aggregate or sum categories deeper in its hierarchical path"
+This statistic only applies to the single Category object, and does not aggregate or sum categories deeper in its hierarchical path"

 stats.social_idf